 Irma practically wiped out the campground.
 Almost all vegetation is gone, as is the beach.
 All that’s left are piles of sand that appear to have been bulldozed to the side of the campground road.

-According to locals, the campground is not expected to re-open until at least October 2019.
-State park officials are apparently undecided how much of the campground can be restored, if at all.
+According to the official state park web site, the campground is not expected to re-open until after December 2018, but local sources suggest it will likely remain closed until at least October 2019.
+State park officials appear undecided how much of the campground can be restored, if at all.

 ~ There’s nothing quite like waking up on a beach with gentle waves lapping the shore a few steps away, the sun casting a soothing pink spray across a calm ocean surface.